codermrhasan/django-react-todo-Separate/README.md

-# Django Rest Framework Todo App
+# Separate Django React Todo App

 A Simple Django React Todo list generator.
 Here frontend and backend are totally separate.
 They are connected with Rest Api.